"There's nothing in the dark" my exhausted parents told me. "Act like a big boy for once."

 Something tugged on the blankets, probing, then it pulled much harder; I clung desperately until morning's light shone through my window, forcing it to flee until nightfall.

-Jason Mott about 3 years ago
+Jason Mott over 3 years ago

 Thank you.
 Sometimes, I really wish we had a higher word allowance...
 Sometimes...

-Jamie Clapperton about 3 years ago
+Jamie Clapperton over 3 years ago

 This is the second time this evening I have expected a cat to be involved and they weren't.
 So I probably won't sleep tonight, (Winks.)

-shaun over 2 years ago
+shaun about 3 years ago

 Love the way the threat lasted all night.
 Exhausting.
 Well done, Jason.